TheYuriG/blog_lessons/discord_create_channels/README.md

     option
-        .setName('categoryname') // option names need to always be lowercase and have no spaces .setDescription('Choose the name to give to the category') .setMinLength(1) // A category needs to be named .setMaxLength(25) // Discord will cut-off names past the ~27 characters (for categories),
+        .setName('categoryname') // option names need to always be lowercase and have no spaces .setDescription('Choose the name to give to the category') .setMinLength(1) // A Category needs to be named .setMaxLength(25) // Discord will cut-off names past the ~27 characters (for Categories),
         // so that's a good hard limit to set.
 You can manually increase this if you wish .setRequired(true)
 )